singingwolfboy/git-tutorial-prework/README.rst

 software, but they also make it easy to uninstall software, ensure that new software packages don't break old ones, make it easy to upgrade software, and keep your computer more secure.
 For OS X, you should use Homebrew_, and for Windows, you should use Chocolatey_.
-I've written installation guides for each of these operating systems that should make it easy to get up and
-running:
+Linux uses a package manager by default, so it's even easier!

+If you need help, there are several installation guides in this repository.
+Pick the one for your operating system!

 * `Installation for OS X <https://github.com/singingwolfboy/git-tutorial-prework/blob/master/INSTALL-OSX.rst>`_
 * `Installation for Windows <https://github.com/singingwolfboy/git-tutorial-prework/blob/master/INSTALL-WIN.rst>`_
+* `Installation for Ubuntu Linux or Debian Linux <https://github.com/singingwolfboy/git-tutorial-prework/blob/master/INSTALL-DEB.rst>`_
-* `Installation for GNU/Linux <https://github.com/singingwolfboy/git-tutorial-prework/blob/master/INSTALL-GNU-LINUX.rst>`_
+* `Installation for Arch Linux <https://github.com/singingwolfboy/git-tutorial-prework/blob/master/INSTALL-ARCH.rst>`_

 Using the Command Line
 ----------------------